VPN Protocols: Which Protocol To Use?

 WireGuard

-WireGuard is the newest VPN protocol out there.
-It is open source and uses the cutting-edge in cryptographic algorithms such as ChaCha20, BLAKE2, and Poly1305, which allow it to offer powerful encryption and security.
+WireGuard is the newest VPN protocol on the market.
+It's also open source and uses cutting-edge cryptographic algorithms like ChaCha20, BLAKE2, and Poly1305.
+Thanks to these, it provides powerful encryption and security.

-Also when it comes to performance, WireGuard is a step ahead of its peers, not least because the software is directly integrated into a Linux kernel.
+The protocol is also a step ahead of its peers when it comes to performance, not least because the software is directly integrated into a Linux kernel.

-However, the protocol is still experimental, with its developers admitting that it shouldn't be 100% relied on.
-As such, it isn't universally supported by VPN services.
+Its only downside is that WireGuard is still experimental, with its developers admitting that it shouldn't be 100% relied on.
+As such, it isn't universally supported by VPN services, but a few do offer it.

 To find out more about WireGuard, be sure to check out our article on it.